-Also refer to Emergency Closure Policy including Lock Down Procedure.
+Also refer to Emergency Closure Policy including Lock Down Procedure and Fire and Evacuation Procedure including Lock Down Procedure.

-Visitors/Strangers to Forest School Site
+Visitors/Strangers to Forest School Site/Trips

-Bus Stop Pre-School holds Forest School sessions in public woodlands.
-If a visitor/stranger enters the Forest School site it is the responsibility of the Forest School Leader to explain that the session is a private session and will politely ask the visitor/stranger to leave to ensure the safeguarding of the children and adults.
-If the visitors/stranger refuses to leave and becomes aggressive, the decision will be made to leave the site immediately and return to the building.
+Bus Stop Pre-School holds Forest School sessions in public woodlands and goes on Trip out in the community.
+If a visitor/stranger enters the Forest School site/Area the group is using, it is the responsibility of the Bus Stop Management team to explain that the session is a private session and will politely ask the visitor/stranger to leave to ensure the safeguarding of the children and adults.
+If the visitors/stranger refuses to leave and becomes aggressive, the decision will be made to leave the site immediately and return to the Pre-School.
 The incident will be reported to the police immediately and reported to the National Trust Duty Manager.

-As a Forest School Trainer, we welcome students and educational visitors to join us during Forest School sessions with the children (appointment only).
+As Forest School Trainers, we welcome students and educational visitors to join us during Forest School sessions with the children (appointment only).
 To ensure the safety of the Pre-School children and staff members the students/visitors are required to show proof of identity (Photo driving licence), DBS check and or a letter from their setting to verify who they are and reason for visit.
 If visiting practitioners do not wish to provide the above, they will not be able to attend.
 Please see 'Visitors Risk Assessment' and 'Mobile Phone, Camera and ICT' policy and Risk assessment.